mbissaliyev/MFI231/README.md

-The source data can be download at: https://www.optionsdx.com/product/spx-option-chain/
+The options source data can be download at: https://www.optionsdx.com/product/spx-option-chain/